MSc Sustainable Aquaculture

 A flexible course

-This course is highly modular, and has been designed to offer considerable flexibility for learning while maintaining a high standard of training.
+This modular course is designed to offer considerable flexibility for learning while maintaining a high standard of training.
 This structure lets you make more subject choices which will benefit your future career.

 There are a number of degree outcomes available.
 These differ primarily in their defined path of required modules - specialised outcomes have more compulsory modules where the Sustainable Aquaculture degree has greater choice.
 The degree outcomes are: